 GEOL 1901 Independent Study (4 credits)

-The independent study for the GIS/Remote Sensing Certificate is a major project intended to allow students to reinforce and polish their GIS and/or remote sensing skills.
-Students may either generate their own projects in consultation with one or more faculty members, or they can adopt a project generated by a faculty member.
-Each project should attempt to answer a particular question, and these projects should involve the integration of 3 to 5 GIS map layers or at least 2 different remote sensing datasets.
-After defining the scope, students should plan on spending at least five hours each week working on the project and having meetings every 2 weeks with the sponsoring faculty member.
-The purpose of these meetings is to ensure that adequate progress is being made and that the final product will meet the needs of the project sponsor.
-Sufficient work must be performed to earn four independent study or directed research credits.
-Faculty from any department may serve as the advisor, but students are encouraged to work with faculty in their primary area of interest.
-Projects must use GIS and/or RS as a major tool, and result in a published report/map/CD-ROM that describes the results of the research.
+The independent study for the GIS & Remote Sensing Certificate is a major project intended to allow students to reinforce and polish their GIS and/or remote sensing skills.
+Students interested in projects primarily using GIS should register with Dr. Williams' section, whereas students interested in projects primarily using remote sensing should register with Prof. Ramsey's section.
+Students may either generate their own projects in consultation with their section advisor, or alternatively, if you are interested in another member of faculty's research, students are encouraged to reach out and work with them in their primary area of interest.
+After defining the scope, students should plan on spending at least five hours each week working on the project and having regular weekly/biweekly meetings with their advisor.
+The purpose of these meetings is to ensure that adequate progress is being made and that the final product will meet the criteria of the capstone project.
+Sufficient work must be performed to earn four capstone credits.
+Projects must use GIS and/or Remote Sensing as a major tool, and result in a presentation, report, or poster that describes the results of the research and the final result maps.
 Click here for complete details on what you should hand in.

-A copy of your project should be turned in to your faculty advisor and (in order to receive a grade) and either Dr. Harbert (for projects that are mainly GIS) or Dr. Ramsey (for projects that are mainly remote sensing).
+A copy of your project should be turned in to your section advisor - either Dr. Daniel Williams (for projects that are mainly GIS) or Prof. Michael Ramsey (for projects that are mainly remote sensing).